IBM/aiops-pot/docs/Turbonomic POT/policies.md

     ![scale3](img/policies/scale3.png)

-    1. Give your policy a unique name like "cloud_scale_YourInitials".
+    1- Give your policy a unique name like "cloud_scale_YourInitials".

-    2. Notice how the scope is set to the group of volumes you selected.
+    2- Notice how the scope is set to the group of volumes you selected.

-    3. We want this policy to be effective always and immediately so we will leave the "Policy Schedule" empty.
+    3- We want this policy to be effective always and immediately so we will leave the "Policy Schedule" empty.

-    4. Toggle the "Volume Scaling Actions" to enable these actions.
+    4- Toggle the "Volume Scaling Actions" on to enable these actions.

-    5. Since we want to automate the lowest risk actions, use the pencil icon next to "Non-Disrubtive Revesible Scaling" to edit the "Action Acceptance" and set it to "Automatic".
+    5- Since we want to automate the lowest risk actions, use the pencil icon next to "Non-Disrubtive Revesible Scaling" to edit the "Action Acceptance" and set it to "Automatic".
 Leave the Orchestration settings as default. click on "Submit" to go back to the policy editor.

     ![scale4](img/policies/scale4.png)

-    6. Scroll down and set "Disruptive Reversible Scaling" to "manual" since you'd like to plan for the downtime resulting from this action before taking it.
+    6- Scroll down and ensure "Disruptive Reversible Scaling" is set to "manual" since you'd like to plan for the downtime resulting from this action before taking it.

-    7. Set "Disruptive Irreversible Scaling" to "Recommend".
+    7- Set "Disruptive Irreversible Scaling" to "Recommend".

-    8. Since our goal is to maximize savings, choose that option.
+    8- Since our goal is to maximize savings, choose that option.

-    9. Allow generation of "Volume Deletion Actions" by toggling it to green and set its action acceptance to "Manual"
+    9- Allow generation of "Volume Deletion Actions" by toggling it to green and set its action acceptance to "Manual".

     ![scale5](img/policies/scale5.png)

-    10. Scroll further down until you see a graph of and its settings below it.
+    10- Scroll further down until you see a graph of and its settings below it.
 Do you recall when exploring the action details there was a chart showing the 95th pecentile of the utilization over 30 day observation period?
 That is a default in Turbonomic but if you wanted to change that this section is where you do it for the specified group of resources.
 The chart in this page will show the effect of changing each setting.
-        - **Agressivenes** - Defines what is the percentile you want the utilization of the resource to be before taking and action.
+        - **Aggressiveness** - Defines what is the percentile you want the utilization of the resource to be before taking and action.
 Leave it at P95 for this lab.
-        - **Min Observation Period** - This tells Turbonomic what is the minimum time we want Turbonomic to monitor the resource before generating an action.
+        - **Min Observation Period** - This Lets Turbonomic know what the shortest amount of time is it needs to monitor a resource before generating actions to optimize it.
 Leave this setting as "None".
         - **Max Observation Period** - This settings tells Turbonomic how long we want it to monitor the resource before generating an action.
 Leave this setting as "30 days".

-    11. You can leave the rest of the settings in the policy editor as is and then click on "Save and Apply".
+    11- You can leave the rest of the settings in the policy editor as is and then click on "Save and Apply".
+If a window pops up, click "Apply".

     ![scale6](img/policies/scale6.png)